MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

   As the load increases, extra stamps can be deployed within the same or different Azure regions, in order to horizontally scale the solution.

-> [!CAUTION]
+> [!NOTE]
-> When deploying within an Azure Landing Zone, ensure the Landing Zone subscription is dedicated to the application, in order to provide a clear management boundary and to avoid potential the [Noisy Neighbor antipattern](/azure/architecture/antipatterns/noisy-neighbor).
+> When deploying within an Azure landing zone, ensure the landing zone subscription is dedicated to the application, in order to provide a clear management boundary and to avoid potential the [Noisy Neighbor antipattern](/azure/architecture/antipatterns/noisy-neighbor).

 - For high-scale application scenarios with significant volumes of traffic, design the solution to scale across multiple Azure subscriptions, to ensure the inherit scale-limits within a single subscription don't constrain the scalability.